agiratech-mani/deckerwordpress/wp-content/plugins/wp-spamshield/readme.txt

 * Made the blog comment spam blocking process a little more efficient.
 * Added info to the settings page with info on how much time the plugin has saved you.
 * Made various code improvements.
-* Improved some of the filters in the anti-spam algorithm.
+* Improved some of the filters in the antispam algorithm.
-* Updated the anti-spam filters.
+* Updated the antispam filters.

 = 1.8.3 =
 *released 03/24/15*

 * Added a contact form quicktag so users can just click a button in the editor to add a contact form to pages.
 No more manually inserting shortcodes.
 * Made various code improvements.
-* Improved some of the filters in the anti-spam algorithm.
+* Improved some of the filters in the antispam algorithm.
-* Updated the anti-spam filters.
+* Updated the antispam filters.

 = 1.8.2 =
 *released 03/16/15*